olindgallet/jeff-rise-class/arduino/README.md

 7. Computer

 **Steps**

-First, set up a breadboard as follows
+*First*, set up a breadboard as follows:

 1. Connect a wire from the 5v socket of the Arduino to the red rail of the breadboard.
 2. Connect a wire from the red rail to an empty row in the middle of the breadboard.